-It appears you can act as a taxi where you do street hails, or you can be part of the Access-A-Ride (AAR) program.
-You must be ADA certified to be approved for the AAR program, driver must be ADA certified.
+It appears you can act as a taxi where you do street hails or be part of the Access-A-Ride (AAR) program.
+You must be ADA certified to be approved for the AAR program as a driver.

 ARRO claims that as an AAR program driver, you can accept more trips and get more offers, the trips are sent directly to your in-vehicle equipment, and you get step-by-step instructions to reach your pick-up point and drop-off area—which are provided upfront to you, so you are fully aware of the trip before accepting the offer.

 Both AAR and e-hail drips are priced up front, so you will see what you are earning with your fare.

-ARRO is currently available in Austin, Boston, Chicago, Houston, New York and San Francisco.
+ARRO is currently available in Austin, Boston, Chicago, Houston, New York, Miami, San Francisco, London, and more.